raspdevpy/ccdoc/guide/Text/Embed/example.md

 ### 2. Curl Format:

 Curl embeds are a more complex way of sending embeds.
-It's used to "attach" an embed to a message sent with a function like `$sendMessage`, or `$interactionReply`.
+It's used to "attach" an embed to a message sent with a function like `$sendMessage` or `$interactionReply`.
 This format unlike the previous one, follows the normal code flow.

 #### Example: